 The script below can accept address strings as a CSV, or you can just paste the addresses into a list.
 The script would output the results as a clean CSV file.

-If the embed above does not work, you can get the code from GIST here.
+If the embed to parse address in python above does not work, you can get the code from GIST here.

 Save the file and run the script in command prompt or terminal as: